-- 7.15.7.
+7.15.7.
 A Large House in Multiple Occupation (HMO) is a house with more than six people sharing.
-These are unclassified by the Use Classes Order and in planning terms are described as being Sui Generis. - 7.15.8.
+These are unclassified by the Use Classes Order and in planning terms are described as being Sui Generis.

+- 7.15.8.
 The General Permitted Development Order gives Permitted Development Rights for change of use from dwelling houses (use class C3) to small HMOs (use class C4).
 A small HMO is defined in Circular 08/2010 as a small shared house or flat occupied by between three and six unrelated individuals who share basic amenities. - 7.15.9.
 The Housing Act 2004 (Schedule 254(2)) provides a definition of HMOs.
-In summary HMO's are buildings (or parts of buildings) which: - Consist of one or more units of living accommodation (not self-contained flats); - Are occupied by people who don't form a single household; - Are occupied by people as their only or main residence37; - Contain no other uses other than living accommodation; - Are subject to the payment of rent; and - Comprise two or more of the households sharing one or more basic amenities or the accommodation . - 7.15.10.
+In summary HMO's are buildings (or parts of buildings) which: - Consist of one or more units of living accommodation (not self-contained flats); - Are occupied by people who don't form a single household; - Are occupied by people as their only or main residence; - Contain no other uses other than living accommodation; - Are subject to the payment of rent; and - Comprise two or more of the households sharing one or more basic amenities or the accommodation . - 7.15.10.
 The Act also makes provision for mandatory licensing of certain HMOs. - 7.15.11.
 Because of the shared occupancy of the properties, HMOs, such as bedsits and shared houses, require a higher standard of management than other private rented property and are subject to additional regulation.
 Some of these regulations relate to the management of the HMO and this helps safeguard the health and safety of people who live in them who can be amongst the most vulnerable and disadvantaged members of the community.
 This type of housing is a valuable housing option for many people. - 7.15.12.
 Whilst many larger properties can be successfully converted, there are often problems with lack of parking or sufficient outdoor space for storage of bins and recycling.
 This can have an unacceptable impact on the amenity of neighbours, and on the character of the streetscene. - 7.15.13.
 Increased levels of occupancy of residential properties together with changing lifestyles such a flexible home working means the design and layout of development should minimise the potential for noise transfer between new homes.
 The vertical stacking of rooms between flats and within HMOs should as far as practical ensure that bedrooms do not overlap living rooms, kitchens and bathrooms on other floors.
-Where possible, the horizontal arrangement of rooms should also avoid bedrooms adjoining neighbouring living rooms, kitchens as well as communal areas such as halls and stairs.

-37 Students in full time education and people who have left their homes as a result of physical violence or mental abuse or threats of such abuse.
+&lt;sup>37 Students in full time education and people who have left their homes as a result of physical violence or mental abuse or threats of such abuse.